lindig/lua-ml/README.md

 ## History and Raison d'être

-Lua-ML was developed as part of the [C-- compiler](http://www.cminusminus.org) project and is part of its source code.
+Lua-ML was developed as part of the [C-- compiler] project and is part of its source code.
 The C-- compiler uses an elaborate build process which makes it difficult to build just the Lua-ML library and a sample application.
 This is an attempt to untangle Lua-ML from its C-- legacy to make it more easily available.

-Lua-ML is originally implemented as a literate program with the [Noweb](http://www.cs.tufts.edu/~nr/noweb/) literate programming system by Norman Ramsey who is also the author of Lua-ML.
-This distribution uses a simpler literate programming system [Lipsum](https://github.com/lindig/lipsum.git) that is part of this distribution.

 ## Literate Programming